Nvelop

 Standard Artifacts

-S2C processes produce standard documents and artifacts.
-These documents capture requirements, communicate with suppliers, evaluate proposals, and document decisions.
-They provide the foundation for auditability.
+S2C processes produce standard documents at each stage.
+These artifacts capture requirements, communicate with suppliers, evaluate proposals, and document decisions.
+They are the foundation for auditability.

 Standard S2C artifacts showing requirements document, RFX, evaluation scorecard, award memo, and contract